choldgraf/earth-analytics-python_OLD/_posts/course-materials/earth-analytics-python/week-2/get-to-know-python/2017-01-25-R01-python-syntax-and-using-basic-functions.md

 ### Function arguments

 An argument is a specified input to a function.
-This inpus needs to be in a particular format for the function to run properly.
+This input needs to be in a particular format for the function to run properly.
 For instance, the round function requires a NUMERIC input.
-We can round for instance the letter A!
+For example we can't round the letter A.